-Risk Management is critically important.
+Risk Management is vitally important.

 As a final risk management defense, we close out a position at the end of the month if it loses its ranking as determined by the models.
 Sometimes these positions can be running a material loss at the time we close them out.
-We don’t dwell on it and simply replace the stock with one that the quantitative models determine to be promising.
+We don’t dwell on it and simply replace the stock with one that the quantitative models determine to be more promising.

-Our performance captures these ups-and-downs.
+Our historical performance reflects all these ups-and-downs.